zhouyp97/PSC-PC-Scientometrics/README.md

 for the related article “Self‑citation and citation of top journal publishers and their interpretation in the journal‑discipline context”.

 This article is available at https://link.springer.com/content/pdf/10.1007/s11192-021-03995-y.pdf.

+Now (Sep.
+8, 2021), the execution file cannot search the WoS website because the update of it.
+I am updating the software.